wadimiusz/diachrony/README.md

 # diachrony

+**Warning!!!** This project consist of two parts, for better understanding please ignore this repo and look at https://github.com/wadimiusz/diachrony_for_russian and https://github.com/ltgoslo/diachronic_multiling_adjectives.

 This is the repository of the project that uses distributional semantics to track semantic shifts in words within short time spans.

 You can use sh scripts in scripts/ folder to understand how to use the models.